rszcc/rszcc.github.io/_pages/cv.md

 Research Interests
 ======
-- Land use and land cover change (water, wetlands, agriculture, forest, and urban)
+- Land use and land cover change
+- Surface water and terrestrial water storage dynamics
+- Wetland classification and monitoring
+- Agriculture monitoring and its driving factors
+- Forest/plantation change and carbon storage
+- Urban expansion
-- Impacts of climate change, extreme events, and human activities on land surface dynamics
+- Impacts of climate change, extreme events, and human activities
 - GeoAI
+- Time series analysis

 Honors and Awards
 ======